Itch, itch, itch. Scratch, scratch, scratch. Chronic inflammation of the skin, accompanied by intense itching is most commonly diagnosed as eczema.

 Let’s get a little geeky, shall we?
 In healthy skin flora, lipases are enzymes that digest sebum (body oils) into fatty acids.
 This makes the skin more acidic, which prevents bacteria from penetrating, something that is very important if you have cracked skin or open sores.
 Coconut oil removes bacteria from the skin, by being converted into fatty acids which produce an acidic layer in the skin making it inhospitable for survival of bacteria.
 It also prevents further entry by the bacteria due to the increased skin surface lipids (protective layer) it creates.
 Cool huh?

-Let's not forget that the medium chain fatty acids also found in coconut oil possess antibacterial, antifungal and antiviral properties!
+Let’s not forget that the medium chain fatty acids also found in coconut oil possess antibacterial, antifungal and antiviral properties!
 This means extra protection against the microbes responsible for eczema.
-Coconut oil really is nature's perfect healer!
+Coconut oil for eczema for a huge win!

 How to use Coconut Oil for Eczema

-Healing is a two way street.
+Recovery is a two way street.
 Inside out and outside in!
-So to promote healing from the inside out, be sure you are consuming coconut oil daily!
+So to promote recovery from the inside out, be sure you are consuming coconut oil daily!
 Mothers who are breast feeding a baby with eczema can take coconut oil themselves to help increase the healthy properties of their breast milk, passing these along to their babies.

 Slather It On!